0penAGI/XDMUSIC/README.md

 Run the example in examples/example_generate_track.py for a full demo.
 Usage
 Generating a Quantum-Inspired Track
-Use the quantum_punk_avantgarde function to create a track with specific parameters. from xdust import quantum_punk_avantgarde
+Use the quantum_punk_avantgarde function to create a track with specific parameters: from xdust import quantum_punk_avantgarde

 # Generate a 20-second track with glitch mood